websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md

     Starting with 7.3, the default Home Page is a Content Page instead of a Widget Page.
     ```

-1. Under Collections, select a Basic or Global template for your page.
+1. Under Page Template Sets, select a Basic or Global template for your page.
 To start with an empty [Content Page](../understanding-pages/understanding-pages.md#page-types), click the *Blank* [Master Page Template](../defining-headers-and-footers/master-page-templates.md).
-Alternatively, click one of the Page templates under the Other heading.
+Alternatively, click one of the Page Templates under the Other heading.

    ![Select a Basic or Global Template for your Page.](./adding-a-page-to-a-site/images/03.png)